RummanAnsari/D365FO-FinanceOperations-Projects-ByRumman/BatchJobs_Templates/Ansari_Multithread_batch_bundling/ReadMe.md

 > - Splits the workload into bundles.
 > - Each bundle is assigned to a separate batch task.
 > - These tasks are executed in parallel, leveraging multiple threads on the batch server.
+> - I do not use a staging table or a *top-picking mechanism*.
+Top Picking involves a staging table where each thread picks the next available record.
+> - It is not *Individual Task Modeling* That approach involves creating separate classes for each task, often used when tasks are few or have dependencies.

 # Project Structure
 <img width="1272" height="634" alt="image" src="https://github.com/user-attachments/assets/c816228e-44db-4e42-a345-81dbe4a19ed2" />